 - Notice boards and display spaces are provided in each library.

-- All other material for display should be of an educational, cultural, recreational or philanthropic nature or supply non-partisan information on the city, Government and/or local community.
-When appropriate, the library will display a disclaimer to make clear that the views expressed are not those of the Library or the Wellington City Council.
+- Displays or presentations will be of a non-partisan, educational, cultural, recreational nature or information on the city, government or local community topics.
+When appropriate, the Library will display a disclaimer to make clear that the views expressed are not those of the Library or the Wellington City Council.

-- The following specific items will not be accepted for display: petitions, advertisements for personal services, items for sale, or job listings.
+- The following specific items will not be accepted for display: petitions, advertisements for personal services or items for sale, job listings or requests for donations.

 - Material for events organised by religious organisations will generally be displayed.